Can my local council help me with my problem with the neighbour’s tree?

-What can I do about my neighbour’s trees that are hanging over my boundary?
+What can I do about the neighbour’s trees that are hanging over my boundary?

-I have a problem with my neighbour's tree but he won’t do anything about it.
+I have a problem with the neighbour's tree but the neighbour won’t do anything about it.
 What can I do?

-It's always preferable if you can reach an agreement with your neighbour.
-If this doesn't work, you can apply to the District Court for an order requiring your neighbour to remove or trim any tree on their property which is:
+- apply to the District Court for an order requiring your neighbour to remove or trim a tree on their property which is:

-- causing damage, injury or loss to your life, health or the property, or anyone else you live with, or
+- causing damage, injury or loss to you, to the property, or to anyone you live with, or

 - obstructing your view, or